rustwasm/book/src/game-of-life/deploying-to-production.md

-# Production and Deployment
+# Deploying our Game of Life Web Application to Production

-When we're happy with the project, the next step is to deploy it to a production server instead of our development server.
+When we're happy with the project, the next step is to deploy it to a production server instead of our local development server.
 This is generally the same with Rust and WebAssembly as it is with anything else: put the files somewhere where they are exposed to the Web via an HTTP server!

 We make sure our wasm module is an up-to-date build by running `wasm-pack` from within the `wasm-game-of-life` directory: